-Fellows must have completed their bachelor’s degree within the past two years.
+Fellows must have completed their bachelor’s degree within the past two years to be eligible for the program.

 - Networking and collaboration opportunities to work with national leaders in the fields of education and improvement science